ejsnews/manifeste-souverainete-technologique/analyses/Biochar_Much_More_Than_a_Carbon_Sink.md

 A Haffner module deployed in a forest or agricultural area does more than produce energy.
 It becomes a **territorial environmental service operator**: it collects residual biomass, produces energy and biochar, and redistributes this biochar in the form of paid services (fire prevention, depollution, soil amendment) remunerated through multiple mechanisms simultaneously.

-It is a multi-revenue, decentralized model, non-subsidized at its energy core, and a creator of non-offshorable local jobs.

 It is a decentralized, multi-revenue model that is unsubsidized at its energy core and creates local, non-relocatable jobs.
 The solution’s negative carbon footprint—validated at -12 kg of net CO₂ per kg of hydrogen produced based on 2023 data—has been significantly optimized through the latest module upgrades, now reaching a potential of -20 kg of CO₂ per kg of H₂ produced.

 ---